ReynaGowie/crunch-app/README.md

 - Suggest new restaurants and contact the team.
 - Browse a beautiful, mobile-friendly interface with quick loading states and accessible controls.

-The app is powered by Supabase for data and auth, and Mapbox (optional) for maps.
+The app is powered by Supabase for data and auth.

 ## Features